taddison/personal-site/content/blog/2018/10/mitigating-service_broker_waitfor_manager-latch-waits/index.md

 Our production environment recently started generating alerts on huge blocking chains (100s of requests), which were accompanied by increased database response times for various procedures.
 The blocking chains all had the latch wait `SERVICE_BROKER_WAITFOR_MANAGER` in common, some of which were blocking for seconds (adding significant overhead to operations that would normally complete in a few milliseconds).

-In this post I'll walk through what an environmentin leveraging service broker might look like, show you how to reproduce the issue, and offer some mitigation strategies/general advice for service broker at scale.
+In this post I'll walk through what an environment leveraging service broker might look like, show you how to reproduce the issue, and offer some mitigation strategies/general advice for service broker at scale.

 ![Blocking](./BrokerLatch.png)